fridujo/rabbitmq-mock/README.md

 ### Building from Source

-You need [JDK-8](http://jdk.java.net/8/) to build RabbitMQ-Mock.
+You need [JDK-17(https://adoptium.net/temurin/releases/?version=17&package=jdk) to build RabbitMQ-Mock.
 The project can be built with Maven using the following command.
 ```
-mvn clean package
+./mvnw install
 ```

 Tests are split in: